 The conditions of most Brownstone roofs are fairly good because they have a Modified Bitumen Torch Down membrane, which is the type of membrane we specialize in when installing roofing.
-Another positive is that most of them are coated with an aluminum asphalt paint for UV protection.
+Another positive is that most of them are coated with aluminum asphalt paint for UV protection.
 Areas that may need attention, are the parapet walls, chimneys, skylights, and hatch doors, which can develop leaks due to improper flashing and transitions to the roof.

 If you are having leaking issues, or just need a new roof, you should not remove the existing roof, rather, the installation of a new Modified Bitumen rubber membrane over it, is best.